 True Story: One of the clients at my clinic was a very observant cat mom.
 She was sewing and realized that her cat took and ingested the needle and thread she was using.
 She brought the cat immediately to my hospital.
 Fortunately, an x-ray revealed that the needle was still in the stomach.
 (It would have been extra bad if it had made its way into the intestines!)
 The cat was taken to surgery, and it successfully removed both the needle and thread.
 The cat did great!

 But what if my client didn’t realize what her cat did?
 Things could have gotten so much worse!
 It was possible that when she went to feed her cat later that day, and as the stomach contracted to push the digested food into the intestines that the needle would have pushed through the stomach wall and possibly damaged other intestines and/or organs.
-It could have resulted in a linear foreign body (Read this article for more information on the effects of linear foreign bodies and other ways to protect your cat).
+It could have resulted in a linear foreign body.
 And lastly, it was possible that just the string may have protruded out of her cat's butt with the needle caught in the lining of the intestines.
 If she happened to pull it too hard or quickly, this could have resulted in significant trauma to the intestines.

 Should I Leave the String in and See If It Comes Out On its Own?